 If you are not the DIY kind of guy, and you want tent camping to be as comfortable as it can be, then you might want to consider getting a four-season tent.
 You can check my guide about the differences between 2, 3 and 4 seasons tents if you don’t know much about them.

 Remember, you want an insulated tent, and not all four seasons tents have built-in insulation.
 You can look at the image above for a guideline when you shop around.
-You can see that all the walls and the rooftop have a thick insulating material that will not only thermally insulate the tent, but it can help with noise reduction as well.
+You can see that all the walls and the rooftop have a thick insulating material that will not only thermally insulate the tent but can help with noise reduction as well.

 Some thermally insulated tents on the market took this idea even further.
 They use some patented insulation material that can make the tent breathe.
 Condensation inside a tent was always a problem, but if they can sort this out, then go for it.
-There’s always the option ob buying a good tent dehumidifier to get past this problem.
+There’s always the option of buying a good tent dehumidifier to get past this problem.

 How much will they cost?

 They’re not cheap.
 A good one can set you back with 500-800 dollars.
 But, if you like camping and you think summer camping is not enough to satisfy your needs, then you might want to consider one.
 I would pay the money if I’d know that they will last for quite some time.

 Use natural insulator when you go camping

 Some of you might want to take this to the survival ideas and use what nature has to offer and insulating materials.
-I can see myself doing this sometime, and it’s not even a bad idea.
+I can see myself doing this sometimes, and it’s not even a bad idea.